The next Mars rover is named after a female scientist, but why? But then why not?

 Rosalind Franklin was born on a Sunday in the zodiac sign of Leo.
 Both Sunday and Leo are ruled by the radiant Sun.
 People born with the #05 SUN LEO Dayology Signature possess an incredibly strong belief in themselves and the extraordinary ability to endure.
 Leo is a fiery sign and it is fixed.
 Franklin was both inspired and determined.

 Conventional astrologers consider all those ruled by the Sun and Leo to be the shining stars of the heavens.
 It is presumed that fame, power and wealth are the natural inheritances of those born under these two influences.
 It is true that some solar and leonine individuals achieve greatness, but just as many SUNS and LEOS wither on the vine due to a lack of opportunity.
 How many young women don’t get educated or must work within male dominated situations.

-Well, history cannot be undone, but it can be examined to spot narrow attitudes which at the time were either unrecognized or purposely employed.
-Perhaps that is what the naming of this mission is achieving.
+Well, history cannot be undone, but it can be reexamined to spot narrow attitudes which at the time were either unrecognized or purposely employed.
+Perhaps that is one of the purposes of this mission.
 Franklin’s work produced a major discovery of the 20th century.
-It would be amazing if this instrument, carrying her name, made another great discovery on another planet and provide more DNA to analyze.
-Now that would be ironic!
+It would be amazing if this instrument carrying her name, made another great discovery on another planet and provide more DNA to analyze.
+That would be pleasantly ironic!

 They get the job done!